MicrosoftDocs/SupportArticles-docs/support/windows-client/networking/troubleshooting-dns-dynamic-update-issues.md

 Verify the value by taking the `Get-DnsClient` output and ensure that the RegisterThisConnectionsAddress is set to **True**.

-#### Is there a group policy which can affect this setting?

-There is a group policy which can modify the behaviour.
-However, the default setting of interface is to register the connection.
-That said, an enterprise can choose "Dynamic Update" group policy setting to define the behaviour of a client about Sending DNS Dynamic Updates.
+There is a Group Policy that can modify this behavior.
+By default, network interfaces are set to register their connection.
+However, an enterprise can use the "dynamic update" Group Policy setting to control how a client sends DNS dynamic updates.
+The group policy locates at:

-Computer Configuration > Administrative Templates > Network > DNS Client > Dynamic Update.
+**Computer Configuration** > **Administrative Templates** > **Network** > **DNS Client** > **dynamic update**

-### DNS Server side
+### DNS server side check list

-**Ensure the Zone is Writable**:
+#### Ensure the Zone is Writable

-The domain in which the client is going to get dynamically registered, is a zone which should be a writable copy.
-Which also means that the given zone should bear an SOA record of the same DNS server where the zone is hosted and to which the clients can reach through the network.
+The domain where the client is dynamically registered must be a zone that is a writable copy.
+This means the zone should contain an SOA record for the DNS server hosting the zone, and the client must be able to reach this server through the network.

-There are generally multiple types of setups.
+There are typically two types of setups.

-Client pointing to Cache only DNS server (a DNS server which does not has any Domain zone but just conditional forwarders or forwarders.
-Which in-turn points to the actual DNS server which has the zone (writable or readable).
+1. Client pointing to a cache-only DNS server: This DNS server doesn't host any domain zone but uses conditional forwarders or forwarders to point to the actual DNS server, which holds the zone (either writable or readable).

-Simple setup where the clients are pointing to the DNS servers which has the given Domain zone hosted.
+2. Simple setup: The client points directly to DNS servers that host the domain zone.

 The option one is generally chosen for load balancing and a bigger environment with a lot of clients and the idea is to shift the load of Name resolution from the available DCs to Additional servers.
 However, in this setup it is important that the client should have connectivity for DNS protocol to the server bearing SOA record for the domain zone.
 Without which the dynamic update will fail.

+#### Allow dynamic updates

-**Allow Dynamic Updates**: An AD-Integrated DNS zone hosted on Microsoft DNS server has three options about dynamic update:
+An AD-integrated DNS zone hosted on Microsoft DNS server has three options about dynamic update:

-None
+- None

-Non-Secure and Secure
+- Non-Secure and Secure

-Secure Only
+- Secure Only

+> [!NOTE]
-Note: Option 3 is available only in case of AD integrated DNS zone.
+> Option 3 is available only in case of AD integrated DNS zone.

-To Allow dynamic update the zone should be configured with "Non-Secure and Secure" or "Secure Only" update type.
+To allow dynamic update the zone should be configured with "Non-Secure and Secure" or "Secure Only" update type.
 It is recommended to use "Secure Only" for AD integrated zones.

-**Check DNS Auditing**:
+#### Check DNS Auditing

-DNS Server logging is discussed in [DNS Logging and Diagnostics " Microsoft Learn](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn800669(v=ws.11)) and specifically to verify if the record(s) that you are concerned about, is getting registered, can be tracked with DNS Audit events [DNS Logging and Diagnostics " Microsoft Learn](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn800669(v=ws.11)#audit-events), Event ID: 519.
+DNS Server logging is discussed in [DNS Logging and Diagnostics](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn800669(v=ws.11)) and specifically to verify if the record(s) that you are concerned about, is getting registered, can be tracked with DNS Audit events [DNS Logging and Diagnostics](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn800669(v=ws.11)#audit-events), Event ID: 519.
 One can filter the DNS audit events, which are enabled by default, with the given ID and verify if the record was successfully registered.

+> [!NOTE]
-**Note:** The Audit event log is local to the given DNS server.
+> The Audit event log is local to the given DNS server.
 Which means, that the given ID will only be visible on the DNS server where the record is registered.

-## Scenario

-DHCP Server unable to complete Dynamic Update on behalf of client or the registrations are happening with a delay.
+### Scenario: DHCP server can't complete dynamic update on behalf of client or the registrations are happening with a delay.

 DHCP Server is configured to update DHCP client's record.
-The configuration is as specified in [How to configure DNS dynamic updates in Windows Server - Windows Server " Microsoft Learn](https://learn.microsoft.com/en-us/troubleshoot/windows-server/networking/configure-dns-dynamic-updates-windows-server-2003#how-dhcpdns-update-interaction-works).
-The windows clients are also configured to honour DHCP option 81 and is configured as mentioned in [Unexpected DNS record registration behavior when the DHCP server manages dynamic DNS updates - Windows Server " Microsoft Learn](https://learn.microsoft.com/en-us/troubleshoot/windows-server/networking/dns-registration-behavior-when-dhcp-server-manages-dynamic-dns-updates).
+The configuration is as specified in [How to configure DNS dynamic updates in Windows Server](../../windows-server/networking/configure-dns-dynamic-updates-windows-server-2003#how-dhcpdns-update-interaction-works.md).
+The windows clients are also configured to honour DHCP option 81 and is configured as mentioned in [Unexpected DNS record registration behavior when the DHCP server manages dynamic DNS updates](../../windows-server/networking/dns-registration-behavior-when-dhcp-server-manages-dynamic-dns-updates.md).

+> [!NOTE]
-*Note: Microsoft recommends that the client should register its record instead of DHCP or any other device.** *
+> Microsoft recommends that the client should register its record instead of DHCP or any other device.

-With all the configuration in place, the DNS record is either registered with a lot of delay or it never gets registered on the DNS server.
-One can verify that from DHCP Server Audit logs present in Day wise audit in "C:\Windows\System32\DHCP".
+With all configurations in place, the DNS record may be registered with significant delay or might not get registered at all.
+You can verify this by checking the DHCP Server audit logs, located in the daily audit files at *C:\Windows\System32\DHCP*.

-*Important** *
+> [!IMPORTANT]

-*A similar issue is discussed in *[https://learn.microsoft.com/en-us/troubleshoot/windows-server/networking/dhcp-dynamic-updates-of-dns-registrations-delayed](https://learn.microsoft.com/en-us/troubleshoot/windows-server/networking/dhcp-dynamic-updates-of-dns-registrations-delayed)* ** *
+> A similar issue is discussed in [DHCP dynamic updates of DNS registrations are delayed or not processed](../../windows-server/networking/dhcp-dynamic-updates-of-dns-registrations-delayed.md).

 ### Cause

-There could be different scenarios due to which this can happen but one of the major issues is with DHCP's DNS dynamic queue is full i.e. DHCP is not able to accommodate any new requests.
-This can generally happen due to two major reasons
+There are various reasons why this issue might occur, but a common cause is the DHCP server's DNS dynamic update queue being full, meaning it cannot process new requests.
+This typically happens for two main reasons:

-There is no SOA response from the DNS servers (configured in the DHCP scope) as the SOA query is for Reverse lookup zone and these Zones are not configured on the DNS servers.
+1. The DNS servers (configured in the DHCP scope) are not returning an SOA response because the SOA query is for a reverse lookup zone, and these zones are not configured on the DNS servers.

-There is no SOA response or Dynamic update is not allowed on the SOA server.
-This is covered in [https://learn.microsoft.com/en-us/troubleshoot/windows-server/networking/dhcp-dynamic-updates-of-dns-registrations-delayed](https://learn.microsoft.com/en-us/troubleshoot/windows-server/networking/dhcp-dynamic-updates-of-dns-registrations-delayed)
+2. There is no SOA response or Dynamic update is not allowed on the SOA server.
+For more information, see [DHCP dynamic updates of DNS registrations are delayed or not processed](../../windows-server/networking/dhcp-dynamic-updates-of-dns-registrations-delayed.md).

 ### Resolution

-Create Reverse lookup zone(s) on the DNS server(s).
+Create reverse lookup zones on the DNS servers.

-Method 1:
+#### Method 1

 Check and consult your network team and the DHCP configuration to get a list of all the scopes/subnets in your network.
 Create Reverse lookup for each such subnet.
 This is appropriate for both IPv4 and IPv6 reverse lookup zones.

-Method 2:
+#### Method 2

 Create zone with Private IP root range to avoid any misses.
-Like
+For example:

-168.192.in-addr.arpa
+- 168.192.in-addr.arpa

-16.172.in-addr.arpa
+- 16.172.in-addr.arpa

-10.in-addr.arpa
+- 10.in-addr.arpa

-This will cover all the subnet ranges for IPv4 addresses in the environment.
-If you have some reverse lookup zones already created, they will automatically become delegation in these zones.
+This covers all the subnet ranges for IPv4 addresses in the environment.
+If you have some reverse lookup zones already created, they automatically become delegation in these zones.

-Explanation
+### Explanation

-When DHCP option 81 is configured, the DHCP server checks for the FQDN returned by the client and asks for its SOA from the configured DNS servers in the Scope.
-If the SOA is not returned by the configured DNS servers in the Scope, the request is queued for retry.
-When there is a missing reverse lookup zone, the queue tends to get filled up as there will be a request for each lease and no zone to register the PTR record.
-Same goes for forward lookup if the Dynamic update is disabled on the SOA or the SOA is not reachable.
+When DHCP option 81 is configured, the DHCP server checks the FQDN returned by the client and requests its SOA from the DNS servers configured in the scope.
+If the SOA is not returned, the request is queued for a retry.
+When a reverse lookup zone is missing, the queue tends to fill up because there will be a request for each lease, but no zone to register the PTR record.
+Similarly, for forward lookups, if dynamic updates are disabled on the SOA server or the SOA server is unreachable, the queue will also fill up.